What are the fellowships?

 Find out more information and apply

-(University of Bristol, England)
+DRRL Visiting Fellowship (University of Manchester, England)

-DRRL Visiting Fellowship (University of Leicester, England)
+Barker Visiting Fellowship (University of London, England)

-Lendrum Priory Visiting Fellowship (University of Oxford)
+Lendrum Priory Visiting Fellowship (John Paul II Catholic University of Lublin, Poland)

 'The opportunity to work intensively with the manuscript treasures of Durham special collections was invaluable.
 The collegial and friendly atmosphere generated in the cohort of fellows was an added bonus!'